selcouthonism/WebDevelopment/study/FlexboxFundementals/README.md

-This project applies fundemental flexbox properties.
+This project applies fundemental flexbox properties. <br>
-Flexbox is a layout which is used to position items (elements) in page.
+Flexbox is a layout which is used to position items (elements) in page. <br>
 Look at Notes/Flexbox.txt to see detailed explanations of properties.